Published: 14-04-2026 15:21 | Updated: 14-04-2026 15:22

 VPN Light is being phased out – this applies going forward

 The IT Office has decided to phase out and discontinue the VPN Light service, which has been available for computers outside the central client service Karyon.
-The decision is part of KI's efforts to strengthen security within our IT infrastructure and is effective immediately.
-The service will be completely phased out on 31 May 2026.
+The decision is part of KI's efforts to strengthen security within our IT infrastructure.
+The phase-out will be implemented at a slower pace than announced initially, to allow users time to adapt their working methods to other technical solutions.

 Why is VPN Light being discontinued?